 Conclusion

-A rough estimate of magnitude is a somewhat imprecise form of estimating the cost of a project.
+A rough estimate of magnitude is a somewhat imprecise form of estimating a project’s cost.
 However, it is frequently used in the earliest stages of projects when the information and resources are inaccurate.

-In this situation, ROM gives at least a rough idea of the range of costs for projects, which is often helpful for stakeholders to decide – to start or abandon it.
-The ROM assessment can also be recommended, for example, for developing a business case for a project or a project charter.
+In this situation, ROM gives at least a rough idea of the range of project costs, which is often helpful for stakeholders to decide whether to start or abandon a project.
+The ROM assessment can also be recommended, for example, for developing a project business case or a project charter.

 Need a certain developer?